What is Joy’s House?

 It is unbelievable!
 Statistics show that one out of every three persons is a family caregiver for a loved one.
 This affects everyone involved—the aging adult, the caregiver, the caregiver’s employer and the community at large.
 Joy’s House is focused on helping in all of these areas.
 The Guest gets to enjoy visits and is in a safe environment, the family caregiver gets mental and physical relief, the employer gets a more attentive and less stressed employee and the public receives educational opportunities through our community programming.

-Click here to contact our Senior Vice President of Family Care regarding our services or for more information about becoming a Guest at Joy’s House.
+Click here to contact Laura Johnson our Senior Vice President of Care Services regarding our services or for more information about becoming a Guest at Joy’s House.